Access4all/adg/pages/knowledge/colours-and-contrast/text-content/README.md

 It may not seem like much of a difference, but in fact it heavily enlargens the number of possible colour combinations.

+It is important to mention that the values `3:1` and `4.5:1` represent a *minimal* standard for *acceptable* contrast, they don’t represent an ideal.
+They should be treated as threshold and not as target; aiming higher is recommended.

 ## Enhancing text contrast

 Besides changing the colour of the text or the background there are many other ways do enhance contrast.
 For example: